Thanks, we'll contact you soon.

 But what are the crucial components needed to create a successful test automation framework?
 And what separates a stellar test automation framework from the rest?

 To answer these questions, we sat down and talked with Integrant's Technical Project Manager, Walaa Elyamany, and Senior Technical Architect, Mohamed Shahin.

-A test automation framework is a comprehensive set of guidelines that facilitates a consistent way for changing test scripts and functions.
-By doing this, it provides users with a streamlined environment that helps them develop, execute, and report on automated test scripts effectively and efficiently.
+A test automation framework is a comprehensive set of guidelines that facilitates a consistent way of changing test scripts and functions.
+By doing this, it provides users with a streamlined test environment that helps them develop, execute, and report on automated test scripts effectively and efficiently.

 You can think of it like cooking.
 Everyone possesses some level of skill and intuition in the kitchen.
-But by following a detailed recipe with step-by-step instructions, methods, and examples that you can compare your outcome with, you can elevate your results.
+But you can elevate your results by following a detailed recipe with step-by-step instructions, methods, and examples that you can compare your outcome with.

 Test automation framework guidelines will vary depending on who you ask.